BitBagCommerce/SyliusAdyenPlugin/doc/configuration.md

    ![Adyen notifications endpoint](notifications-endpoint.png)

 13. Now you're ready to save and test the webhook notification.
 If everything goes green, you're done and ready to go.

+> :warning: **Notice**
+>
+> When it comes to configuration of Sylius itself: some countries need to contain a "state" or "province" field to handle  to properly handle some of the offered payment methods.
+These can be configured under